Amyl and the Sniffers: 2016–2017: Giddy Up and Big Attraction

 The band was formed by housemates Amy Taylor, Bryce Wilson, Declan Mehrtens, and Calum Newton in Balaclava, Melbourne.
 The four wrote, recorded, and released their first EP, Giddy Up, in a span of 12 hours.
 Newton left the band to pursue a solo career and was replaced by Gus Romer in early 2017.

-A second EP, Big Attraction, was released in 2017.
+A second EP, Big Attraction, was released in March 2017.

 2018–present: Amyl and the Sniffers, Comfort to Me, and Cartoon Darkness

 In 2018, the band went into the studio to record their debut album with producer and former Add N to (X) drummer Ross Orton.
 The result was Amyl and the Sniffers, released on 24 May 2019.
 It received generally positive reviews, including a 7.2 from Pitchfork and 4 out of 5 stars from NME and AllMusic.
 In light of the album's release, Happy Mag placed the band at No. 9 on their list of "The 15 Australian female artists changing the game right now", praising Taylor for being "one of hardest rocking people on the face of the planet."
 The 2018 single "Some Mutts" was used in Warwick Thornton's 2021/22 vampire TV series Firebite.